If I start smoking, can I still make a claim on my critical illness insurance?

 During your application, it is important to make full disclosure.
 Otherwise, the insurance company may opt to cancel your policy for the false statements that you make.
 But once the policy has been issued, getting into the smoking habit will usually not affect your policy and your claims.

-Also, the terms and conditions of some critical illness insurance policy may add smoking as an exclusion.
+Terms and conditions of a critical illness policy.
+The terms and conditions of some policies may add smoking as an exclusion.
 Though this is not the case at all times, there are policies that may exclude cancers caused by smoking.

 The Negative Effects of Smoking on the Body